 A turret press (or turret punch) is a type of punch press.

-You’ll need to have a tool for each feature you wanna do on a piece of metal.
-Alternatively, you can take a common tool and, for example, knock a bunch of chunks out of your workpiece until you get a bigger hole you want.
+You’ll need to have a tool for each feature you want to do on a piece of metal.
+Alternatively, you can take a common tool and, for example, knock a bunch of chunks out of your workpiece until you get the bigger hole you want.
 That sort of work takes time, though -- you might need to make nine hits vs. just one if you had the exact tool you needed.

 A punch is less flexible than a laser for cutting compound shapes, but faster for repetitive shapes.
 Turret punching can also do some shallow forming of the metal.
 Some vendors use machines that combine laser and punch features into one!